NazgulT/function-parser/README.md

 Usage
 =====

-To run the project one should run the "parser.sh" executable.
+To run the project one should run the "parser.sh" executable as follows:

 	$ ./parser.sh

+To access the full working project with related binaries compiled against the project version, please download the latest release i.e. currently it is v3.0 (August 2017).

 It is assumed that python3 is installed at /usr/bin/python3.

 Input format